 22 May Getting Ready to Restructure Your Business?
 6 Steps You Must Follow

-To be successful, your business will have to evolve continually.
-As it grows, you’re likely to have to reorganise at various points on your journey.
+As your business evolves you will need to re-organise and restructure at various points on your journey.
 Sometimes you might want to make changes to take advantage of new opportunities.
 At other times, you may need to adapt your business model to respond to challenges.

 In our experience, a company that has grown to employ 20 – 25 employees and beyond can anticipate having to restructure every 12 to 18 months on average.